coockoo/knowledgebase/programming/README.md

   Collection of stories, collected in the spiritual format about programming.
   Not much educational, but rather entertaining and thought provoking.

+## The Power of 10

+NASA's [Rules for Developing Safety-Critical Code][poweroften].

+## Tiger Style

+[Tiger Style][tigerstyle] from the creators of the TigerBeetle database.

+> “Simplicity and elegance are unpopular because they require hard work and discipline to achieve” — Edsger Dijkstra

+> “the simple and elegant systems tend to be easier and faster to design and get right, more efficient in execution, and much more reliable” — Edsger Dijkstra

+Zero technical debt policy.
+Do it right the first time.
+Design/Implementation problem solution is cheaper than production problem.

+- use simple, explicit control flow for clarity;
+- put limit on everything (in reality everything has a limit);
+- the only way to handle corrupt code is to crash it;
+- assert arguments and return values (love this one);
+- assert positive (expected) AND negative (not expected) spaces;
+- all memory must be statically allocated at startup (wow);

+And other stuff.

 ## Web

 Has it's own [section](./web.md).